tpwres/teczki-polskiego-wrestlingu/content/o/dfw.md

 The Facebook page was briefly active again between 2020 and 2021, reminiscing about past events and re-posting videos.

-DFW also had an [online shop](https://dreamfactorywrestling.cupsell.pl/) which is still available and appears to be functional.
+DFW also had an [online merch shop](https://dreamfactorywrestling.cupsell.pl/) which, as of August 2024, is still available and appears to be functional.

 ### Scene relations